-Figures and plates
+Figures

-Figures, like tables, must be inserted at the appropriate pages in both the hard and electronic copies submitted.
+Figures, like tables, must be inserted at the appropriate pages.
+All figures should be made with ink on white paper of sufficient thickness to reproduce well, and should be included in both the hard and electronic copies as well as in the submitted diskette.
 Figures should be photo-ready for reproduction, thus there should be internal consistency in the use of fonts and fonts sizes in the figure.
 Figure titles should be at the bottom of the figure, and should end with a full stop.
 Only the first letter of the beginning word of a figure title should be capitalised; the rest should be in lower case, with the exception of proper nouns or scientific names.
 Any data recorded over time should be presented as line graphs, rather than as histograms.
 Include error bars, LSDs, SEDs or SEs in your figures.
-Be consistent in the use of these.
 Avoid the use of three-dimensional figures in the paper.
-They are recommended for oral but not written presentation.
+They are recommended for oral but not written presentation

 Whenever possible, a line-drawing rather than a photograph should be used.
-Photographs should be refereed to as plates both in the text and in the title of the plate.
-The title of the plate should be at the bottom of the plate as is the case with figures, with a capital letter "P" as in Plate.
+For the purpose of labelling, photographs are regarded as figures.
+Photographs should be glossy and as rich in contrast as possible.
 Unless very necessary, colour photographs should be avoided as much as possible.